apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/question_answer.md

             $ref: "#/definitions/ReponseImpl"
 ```

-# Problem: Does the microservices framework service call use long connections?
+# Problem: Does the microservices framework service call use long live connection?

 ** Solution:**

 Http uses a long connection (with a timeout), and the highway mode uses a long connection (always on).

-# Problem: Whether the service disconnection service's center registration information is automatically deleted
+# Problem: When the service is disconnected from the service center, will the registration information be deleted automatically?

 ** Solution:**